 Page Experience Matters: The Mobile-Friendly Site

 It’s no secret that the majority of Google’s search engine users are mobile users.
 That fact is the driving force behind Google’s focus on making sure websites like yours serve them well.
 And if you don’t comply?
-Your search engine rankings might suffer.
+Your search engine rankings suffer.

 What Is a Mobile-Friendly Website?